BitSecret/DAQQSO/README.md

 `java` is the java implementation code of the DAQQSO.
 Where `code` is the Java source code, `data` is the program input data.
 `python` is related Python code and data, using Monte Carlo method to generate simulated data.
 `QT` is a prototype system with a GUI, implemented using QT technology.
 This folder includes source code and input data.

+# Acknowledge
+This project is developed by [XiaokaiZhang](https://github.com/BitSecret).
+Please contact with the author (xiaokaizhang1999@163.com) if you encounter any issues.